One of Columbia's oldest remaining structures, the Hampton-Preston Mansion explores the lives of enslaved workers and their planter-class owners.

 200 Years at Hampton-Preston

-2018 marks the 200th anniversary of the Hampton-Preston Mansion.
+2018 marked the 200th anniversary of the Hampton-Preston Mansion.
 To commemorate this milestone, the site underwent a holistic rehabilitation and now features an updated interpretation, new exhibits, hands-on interactive elements, expanded public gardens, a new exterior paint scheme and further improvements to the site’s structure and grounds.
-Learn more about this project.
+Learn more about this project and the next phase of capital repairs.

 Wealthy Columbia merchant Ainsley Hall and his wife, Sarah, had this mansion built in 1818.
 They lived here briefly, until 1823, when Ainsley sold it to Wade Hampton I, who was known as one of the South's richest planters.
 For the next 50 years, the estate grew to be Columbia's grandest residence under the Hampton and Preston families and the many men, women and children they enslaved.
 In the 100 years following the Civil War, the mansion and its touted gardens hosted many different owners, including colleges and a tourist home.
 After an extensive rehabilitation, the property opened to the public in 1970 as an historic site.
 The site is owned by Richland County and managed by Historic Columbia.